Mississippi Road Trip: 7 Fascinating Places to Visit in the Magnolia State

 Where to stay in Cleveland

 On our way through to Natchez, we stopped in Vicksburg to drive through the Vicksburg National Military Park.
-As Australians, we’re not too familiar with the details of the American Civil War, and we learned a lot during our short time here.
+As Australians, we were not too familiar with the details of the American Civil War, and we learned a lot during our short time here.

 The Vicksburg National Military Park preserves the site of the Battle of Vicksburg, a key clash during the Civil War.
 After a 47-day siege, the Union Army took control of more of the Mississippi River and cut off the Confederacy’s supply routes.